AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 - When an administrator moves a project to the Company folder, the folder is shared with everyone even if the original shared privileges were restricted.
 - When an administrator moves a project out of the Company folder, the original or previous sharing privileges are respected.

-- When an administrator moves a project out of the Company folder, the original or previous sharing privileges are respected.